Skip to content

 Dan Vesset

-In years past, there were only a few terms describing business data.
-Technology gurus started calling this new data phenomenon “big data” that businesses needed to store in “data warehouses”.
+In the past, businesses had to contend with only a handful of data-related terms and concepts.
+At first, technology gurus called this new data phenomenon “big data” that businesses needed to store in “data warehouses”.
 Now as more and more date idioms increase in number. we ask which one is the right solution?
 Is it “data-driven”, “data mesh”, “knowledge management”, “data silos”, Single Source Of Truth (SSOT), “digital twin”, “data lake”, “knowledge graphs”, “data fabric”, “metadata”, “data oriented design (DOD)” or something else?

 “Executive management is more likely to invest in data initiatives when they understand the ‘why.’”